 If you get sick, seek medical care and stay home to avoid getting other people sick.

 In addition to everyday preventive measures, all workplaces should have plans that focus on preparation for an outbreak in their community.
 Here are things employers can do to help protect the health of their employees and those they serve.

-Effective immediately, all three medical options (PPO, EPO, and HDHP) will pay 100 percent of the cost — you pay no deductible, copay, or copayment — for coronavirus testing when done by a network provider.
+Effective immediately, all three medical options (PPO, EPO, and HDHP) will pay 100 percent of the cost — you pay no deductible, copay, or copayment — for coronavirus testing.